IWhitebird/go-leader-board/README.md

 ### Current Scaling Challenges

 Our architecture has a fundamental limitation - the in-memory cache makes horizontal scaling tricky.
 The obvious fix would be to separate the cache into its own service, making our app stateless and much easier to scale horizontally.
+This will add network overhead.

 Alternatively, we could stick with the current approach but use a game_id-based load balancer so the same requests always hit the same servers.
-Not as scalable, but it could work for moderate loads.
+Not as scalable, but it could work for moderate loads. but this complicates our load balancer and doesn't scale well with consistant hashing.

 ### Kafka Optimization Opportunities